AviatrixSystems/Docs/HowTos/Cloud_Networking_Ref_Des.rst

     a.
 Go to Gateway menu and click create.

-    b.
+    #.
 At Gateway Name field, give it a distinct and convenient name.
        For example, mgmt-vpn-1

-    c.
-Enable NAT is not selected.

-    d.
-VPN Access is selected.

-    e.
-The VPN CIDR Block must be a subnet that is outside your current VPC CIDR range and your laptop or device subnet range.
+    #.
+The VPN CIDR Block must be a subnet that is outside your current
+       VPC CIDR range and your laptop or device subnet range.
 In the example above, you may enter 192.168.2.0/24.

-    f.
+    #.
 Full Tunnel Mode is selected.

-    g.
+    #.
 Enable AWS ELB is selected.

-    h.
+    #.
 Enable Policy Based Routing (PBR) is selected.

       |       i.
 Note PBR Subnet must be a subnet that is in the same AZ as
                  the primary subnet (Public Subnet where the gateway is